akmatoff/akmatoff.github.io/content/posts/What to write about when there's nothing to write about.md

 ---
-title: What to write about when you don't know what to write about
+title: What to write about when you don't know what to write about?
 date: 2024-12-09
 draft: false
 summary: When you don't know what to write about, why not write just about that?